dmbarbour/glas/docs/GlasApps.md

 For very large state, it is often preferable to perform this update lazily.
 This is possible if version identifiers are distributed through the state, e.g. by modeling a versioned data model as a composition of other versioned data models.

-## Time

-Also, lightweight real-time behavior can be expressed by asserting a transaction commits before or after a timestamp.

 ## Channels